 The inspiration for it all.
 Alban hails from Benin.
 He was one of Gary's interpreters and recognized his Brett Favre jersey.
 Alban had lived in the U.S. as a child and him and Gary started talking Baseball.
 Alban talked about how he regretted not bringing his baseball glove to Benin where Baseball is non existent.
 Recently Al has obtained a degree from the University of Tampa.

 Fernando was an interpreter for Gary during his One Sight mission.
 Fernando originally learned Baseball through Youtube videos.
 In the summer of 2013 Fernando got the opportunity to come to Minnesota to train to become a certified Baseball coach.
 He helped coach 3 different baseball teams.
-Fernando returned to Benin and is currently coaching over 50 kids.
-He will return to Minnesota for the 2016 Wood Bat Tournament benefiting Baseball in Benin.
+Fernando returned to Benin and is currently coaching over 200 kids.
+Fernando was a coach for team Benin when they visited Minnesota in 2016.

 Arnaud was another on of Gary's interpreters in Benin.
 He is currently a school teacher in Cocotomey Benin.
 In 2014 he was trained and certified as a coach by Fernando.
-Arnaud will be coming to Minnesota for the Wood Bat Tournament benefiting Baseball in Benin.
+Arnaud was a coach for team Benin that visited Minnesota in 2016.

 Gary and Constant met at the One Sight clinic in 2010.
 He was the facilitator in charge of organizing the One Sight clinic.
-He is the project consultant for Baseball in Benin and will be at the Wood Bat Tournament benefiting Baseball in Benin.
+He is the project consultant for Baseball in Benin.
 He has dual citizenship with houses in North Carolina and Cotonou Benin.